Cholecystectomy: Medical use

 Pain and complications caused by gallstones are the most common reasons for removal of the gallbladder.
 The gallbladder can also be removed in order to treat biliary dyskinesia or gallbladder cancer.

-Gallstones are very common, but 50–80% of people with gallstones are asymptomatic and do not need surgery; their stones are noticed incidentally on imaging tests of the abdomen (such as ultrasound or CT) done for some other reason.
+Gallstones are very common, but about 50–80% of people with gallstones are asymptomatic and do not need surgery; their stones are noticed incidentally on imaging tests of the abdomen (such as ultrasound or CT) done for some other reason.
 The traditional risk factors for gallstones are the four "F's: female, fat, forty, and fertile.
-Of the more than 20 million people in the US with gallstones, only about 30% will eventually require cholecystectomy to relieve symptoms (pain) or treat complications.
+Of the more than 20 million people in the US with gallstones, only about 30% will eventually require cholecystectomy to relieve symptoms or treat complications.

 Biliary colic

 Biliary colic, or pain caused by gallstones, occurs when a gallstone temporarily blocks the bile duct that drains the gallbladder.
 Typically, pain from biliary colic is felt in the right upper part of the abdomen, is moderate to severe, and goes away on its own after a few hours when the stone is either passed or dislodges.
 Biliary colic usually occurs after meals when the gallbladder contracts to push bile out into the digestive tract.
 After a first attack of biliary colic, more than 90% of people will have a repeat attack in the next 10 years.
 Repeated attacks of biliary colic are the most common reason for removing the gallbladder, and lead to about 300,000 cholecystectomies in the US each year.